Mohammad Omar Daudzai: 80s and 90s: Anti-Soviet Jihad and Association with Hezbi Islami

 During the 1980s Daudzai became active in the resistance against the Soviet-occupation and joined the Mujahideen group of Gulbuddin Hekmatyar: Hezbi Islami.
 While still influential with the former cadre of Hebi Islami who are active in Afghanistan's politics, Daudzai has ended his official ties with the party reportedly after the Soviet withdrawal in 1989 and remains politically independent.

 1996-2003: UN Employee

 During the Taliban era Daudzai decided to settle in Peshawar, Pakistan, and began working for the organization Save the Children.
-While working there through a scholarship program, he was able to go to the Victoria University in the United Kingdom for his Masters in Science.
+While working there through a scholarship program, he was able to go to the Victoria University in the United Kingdom for his master's degree in Science.
 After completing his Masters he came back to work for the Swedish Committee in Jalalabad, Afghanistan.
 In 1996 he moved to Islamabad, Pakistan, where he started working for the United Nations Development Program (UNDP).
 In 2001 he moved to Geneva, Switzerland, where he assumed the role of "Area Development Specialist" in UNDP Geneva.